PRIMUS

 Antipop

 NOTE: The Intro is not a separate track (it's an excerpt of Waits' Mellotron line from Coattails).
-Natural Joe, Mama Didn't Raise No Fool, Dirty Drowning Man, Ballad Of Bodacious, Power Mad and Coattails Of A Dead Man have never been played live.
-Eclectic Electric was teased several times, but never formally played.
+Natural Joe, Mama Didn't Raise No Fool, Dirty Drowning Man, Ballad Of Bodacious, Power Mad have never been played live.
+Coattails Of A Dead Man was premiered by Claypool's solo band in spring 2008, but has never been played live by Primus.
+Eclectic Electric was never formally played live (an 11/99 soundcheck has the band practicing a rickety version).
 Heckler live info listed under Suck On This page.

 Animals Should Not Try To Act Like People